MKInstrument ClassMKInstruments are the agents through

 significant being the sampling rate and the requirements of the

-es that are being used.
+MKSynthPatches that are being used.
 There

 sometimes comes a time in the life of a

-when it tries to allocate
+MKSynthInstrument when it tries to allocate

-just one more MKSynthPatch
+just one more MKSynthPatch and finds that the

 well is empty.

-When a MKSynthInstrument
+When a MKSynthInstrument can't get the

-resources to synthesize a new MKNote
+resources to synthesize a new MKNote, it tries

-to preempt an active MKSynthPatch
+to preempt an active MKSynthPatch rather than

-.
+lose the MKNote.
 The following steps are taken

-to determine which MKSynthPatch
+to determine which MKSynthPatch to

 preempt: